pu2clr/SI4735/README.md

 ### Main functions

 This library has more than 120 functions.
 The table below shows the mains functions used in a regular receiver.
+Full details on the functions shown below can be read on [https://pu2clr.github.io/SI4735/extras/apidoc/html/](https://pu2clr.github.io/SI4735/extras/apidoc/html/).

 | Method / Function               | Description |
 | ------------------                | ----------- |